Hawk and Dove: Modern Age

 Hawk and Dove: Hank Hall and Dawn Granger, art by Rob Liefeld.

 In 1988, a new Hawk and Dove miniseries written by Karl Kesel and Barbara Kesel reintroduced the duo.
-This series places a woman named Dawn Granger as the Dove, replacing Don.
+This series places a woman named Dawn Granger as Dove, replacing Don.
 The new Dove mysteriously receives her powers while attempting to save her mother from terrorists.
 At the end of the miniseries, it is revealed that Dawn received her powers the moment Don lost them.

 This Dove, while considerably more aggressive and self-confident than Don, also has greater-than-average strength and dexterity, faster-than-human speed and expanded mental capabilities.
 Dove fights mostly defensively, preferring to out-think and remain in control of her opponent.
 She also heals quickly and cannot revert to Dawn if her wounds or some other condition would be fatal to Dawn.
 They manage to hold their own against the Lords of Chaos' creation Kestrel.

 Set in Washington, D.C. (where the duo attend Georgetown University), the series introduces several supporting characters, including Hank's girlfriend, Ren Takamori, and friends Kyle Spenser and Donna Cabot.
 They also work with police Captain Brian "Sal" Arsala, who develops a mutual admiration for Dawn.
 It also introduces Kestrel, an evil spell created by M'Shulla and Barter, owner of Barter Trading: Exotic Goods and Services.

-Hawk and Dove are lured to the mystical land of Druspa Tau – the home of the Lords of Chaos and Order – by Kestrel.
-It is all an effort of M'Shulla to seek out that world's Lords of Order.
-They are eventually discovered – Terataya, Lord of Order, and T'Charr, Lord of Chaos – in the form of a combined being called Unity.
-After M'Shulla and Kestrel are defeated (Hawk absorbs Kestrel and effectively destroys him), T'Charr and Terataya reveal they created Hawk and Dove to prove to the other Lords of Chaos and Order that the two forces could work together (and also because they were in love) and then convince Hawk and Dove to absorb the essence of their respective creators.
-This merging enhances their powers: Dove gains the ability to fly and is stronger and bulletproof; and Hawk gains superhuman strength and durability.
+Hawk and Dove are lured to the mystical land of Druspa Tau – the home of the Lords of Chaos and Order – by Kestrel in an effort by M'Shulla to seek out that world's Lords of Order.
+T'Charr and Terataya are later found in the form of a combined being called Unity.
+After M'Shulla and Kestrel are defeated, T'Charr and Terataya reveal that they empowered Hawk and Dove to prove to the other Lords of Chaos and Order that the two forces could work together (The reader learns that heir ultimate hope is that Hawk an Dove will conceive a child together, a literal mingling of Chaos and Order, but they do not reveal this to Hawk and Dove.).
+T'Charr and Terataya convince Hawk and Dove to absorb their essences, which enhances their powers: Dove gains the ability to fly and is stronger and bulletproof; and Hawk gains superhuman strength and durability.